PERFORMANCE PSYCHOLOGY

 How do 1:1 Sessions Work?

 Your first session will be an initial intake consultation.
 The purpose of an initial intake consultation is to gain a shared understanding of where you are at and importantly, what you would like to get out of these sessions.
-I will talk you through my approach and depending on fit, create a shared plan based on your overall goals for therapy or performance psychology.
-This can take anywhere from 60 to 75 minutes.
+I will talk you through my approach and we will decide if it’s a good fit.
+We will co-create a plan based on your overall needs for therapy or performance.

 How often will I attend sessions?

-Weekly sessions are typically suggested, and sometimes fortnightly.
-We may work together for 6 - 8 sessions or more.
+Weekly or fortnightly sessions are typically suggested, and sometimes monthly.
+We may work together for 8 sessions or more.
 Because your plan is unique to you, discussing frequency of sessions will occur during the initial intake consultation.
-Usually, sessions are for 45-60 minutes but the length of sessions is also dependent on you and your unique needs.
+Sessions are for 50 or 80 minutes.

 How much does a session cost?